Wonder of the Seas is packed with lots to see, do, and eat onboard, and you likely want to know where everything is onboard.

-Wonder of the Seas will be the first Oasis Class cruise ship to feature an eighth neighborhood, dedicated exclusively to suite guests.
+Wonder of the Seas is the first Oasis Class cruise ship to feature an eighth neighborhood, dedicated exclusively to suite guests.

-There will also be suite favorites including the suites-only restaurant Coastal Kitchen, and the Suite Lounge.
+There are also suite favorites including the suites-only restaurant Coastal Kitchen and the Suite Lounge.

-Wonder of the Seas will also have the biggest Ultimate Family Suite yet for a family of 10.
+Wonder of the Seas also has the biggest Ultimate Family Suite on an Oasis Class ship yet, able to accommodate a family of ten.